Strike Hard Campaign Against Violent Terrorism: Chinese government response

-Chinese leader Xi Jinping stated in May 2014 that "practice has proved that our party's ruling strategy in Xinjiang is correct and must be maintained in the long run".
+Chinese leader Xi Jinping stated in May 2014 at the Central Symposium on Work in Xinjiang that "practice has proved that our party's ruling strategy in Xinjiang is correct and must be maintained in the long run".

 In November 2018, a UN panel condemned China's "deteriorating" human rights record in Tibet and Xinjiang.
 The Chinese government replied saying that such international condemnation was "politically motivated".
 Vice foreign minister Le Yucheng responded, "We will not accept the politically driven accusations from a few countries that are fraught with biases, with total disregard for facts.
 No country shall dictate the definition of democracy and human rights."
 China has defended the strike-hard campaign as lawful, asserting that the country is a victim of terrorism, and that Uyghur men are motivated by global jihadi ideology rather than driven by grievances at home.
 The Chinese government denies the internment camps are for the purposes of re-education.